scikit-hep/awkward/docs/user-guide/how-to-convert-rdataframe.md

 From RDataFrame to Awkward
 --------------------------

 The function for `RDataFrame`  → Awkward conversion is {func}`ak.from_rdataframe`.
 The argument to this function requires a tuple of strings that are the `RDataFrame` column names.
-This function always returns
+By default this function returns

    * {class}`ak.Array`